-Although the State Taxation Administration (STA) oversees all kinds of tax, only corporate income tax requires annual reconciliation to the tax bureau at the company level.
+Although the STA oversees all kinds of tax, only CIT requires annual reconciliation to the tax bureau at the company level.

 In China, CIT is paid on a monthly or quarterly basis in accordance with the figures shown in the accounting books of the company - companies are required to file CIT returns within 15 days from the end of the month or quarter.
-However, due to discrepancies between China's accounting standards and tax laws, the actual CIT taxable income is usually different from the total profits shown in the accounting books.
+However, due to discrepancies between China's accounting standards and tax laws, the actual CIT taxable income could be different from the total profits shown in the accounting books.